bobolobxd/swagscript/README.md

 Go to https://raw.githubusercontent.com/bobolobxd/swampscript/main/swamp.py and press ctrl-s and save the script

-After you finished the steps above, open the powershell terminal again as administrator and type the lines below
+After you finished the steps above, open the powershell terminal again as administrator (step 1 above) and type the lines below
 ```
-Type the line below in the terminal to go to the directory where you saved the script Ex. c:\users\windowsuername\downloads
+1. Type the line below in the terminal to go to the directory where you saved the script Ex. c:\users\windowsuername\downloads
 PS> cd C:\path\to\SwampScript\
-then type the line below and select which mode you want
+2. Then type the line below and select which mode you want
 python swamp.py
 ```